Quick guide: How to print your iPhone's Call Log History

 TouchCopy displays a list of contacts or numbers who have called you or been called by you.
 Clicking on a name/number in the list displays the Call Log pertaining that person.

 TouchCopy will display information such as the date each call was made and the contact name or number, if this call was missed or unanswered, and how long the call lasted.
+You can choose whether to display the contact's number in your call log exports in TouchCopy's Preferences.

 If you don't wish to backup or print all your call logs, you can also choose the date range for the call logs to be saved and printed.
 To do this, click on "Set Date Range" in TouchCopy and enter your required dates.